Contesting Blood and Urine Samples – drink and drug driving

 The procedure and processes which must be followed when a blood or urine specimen is provided are far more onerous than when a breath sample alone is provided.

-In our experience, many mistakes are made throughout the process; from the officers who conduct flawed procedure, the medical professionals who take the specimen, the people who handle the specimen from donation to its delivery at the laboratory and even within the analytical laboratory itself.
+Through our many years of successfully representing drivers who are accused of drink and drug driving offences, we know that a huge number of mistakes are made throughout the process; from the officers who conduct flawed procedure, the medical professionals who take the specimen incorrectly, the people who handle the specimen from donation to its delivery at the laboratory and even within the analytical laboratory itself.
 Many acquittals are also secured on the basis of fundamental failings by the Crown Prosecution Service.
-Our expertise in this area enables us to quickly identify defects in the Prosecution’s case, and build strong defences that are known to only the most specialised of motoring law experts.
+Our expertise in this area enables us to quickly identify defects in the Prosecution’s case and build strong defences that are known to only the most specialised of motoring law experts.

 It is vital that you contact us immediately after your arrest.
 Crucial evidence needs to be secured at this early stage and acquittals often result from the details we obtain whilst the events are still fresh in your memory.
 Further evidence must also be obtained from the police before it is destroyed as is sadly the case in many prosecutions where there is a delay between a person being arrested and charged.